vivace-io/evelib/README.md

 This collection of libraries is still in a very early stage of development, and APIs are subject to change without notice on master.

-**Stable API Versions:** when a version is deemed stable

-Stable API versions will be tagged on the repository, and released through gopkg.in!
+**Stable API Versions:** when a version is deemed stable, it will be tagged on the repository and accessable via `gopkg.in` for versioning.

+## DEPRECIATION NOTICE

+CREST library will be removed in the next few days.
+As it stands, ESI covers most (if not all) of CREST's current functionality, so users should switch to that.

+As far as I know, this library has little to no traffic/usage, so I doubt this will cause much issue.

 ## Version 0